bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 ### Note
 > * The changelog is updated with each deployment.
-> * Breaking changes are possible during the beta, so its recommended to check for changes frequently
+> * Additive Changes are possible during beta, so we recommend checking for changes frequently

 </div>
 </div>